 - Prepare the base drink as described above, and add 4 tablespoons of brown sugar to the milk as a sweetener.
 Optionally add a pinch of salt.

 - Add ice cubes to a tall glass.
 You can adjust the amount of ice to your preference, but try not to exceed half a cup of ice cubes.

 - Pour in the tea, top with a sprinkle of more sugar, and enjoy!

 You can remix the recipe above depending on the type of oolong milk tea taste and flavour that you’re craving for.
-To sweeten the drink, you may want to mix it with honey or brown sugar for that extra zing.
+To sweeten the drink, you may want to mix it with honey or DIY brown sugar syrup for that extra zing.

 We hope you enjoy this in-depth guide to oolong tea, and we hope you learn to love the history and culture behind the drink as we do!

 Never thought about making oolong tea this way!